 The recent advance of certain diseases means that some traditional hedging choices have to be questioned now.
 Plants such as box blight and viburnum beetle are an issue, and we might see a return of the old fashioned privet, especially if it was possible to use the more obscure perhaps larger leaved types that aren’t so common.

 Here are a few garden hedge options:

-This type of plant will make a reasonable sized evergreen hedge in 4-5 years.
-It does need pruning twice a year to a shape with sloping sides, as it’s susceptible to snow damage.
+This type of plant will make a reasonably sized evergreen hedge in 4-5 years.
+It does need pruning twice a year to shape with sloping sides, as it’s susceptible to snow damage.
 This will be tough against a fence.
-It’s widely used in the south west where it’s relatively capable of enduring difficult conditions.
+It’s widely used in the south-west where it’s relatively capable of enduring difficult conditions.

 These are tough, slightly spiny leaved evergreen shrubs that make good compact hedges.
 Depending on how hard they are clipped, small orange flowers could possibly emerge.
 They’re extremely hardy and bombproof on most soils.
 These plants will need careful watering in the first year as will all evergreens.